-The Progress Report submitted in 2005, and updated in 2006, provided an update on local air quality issues in Midlothian and focused on the latest monitoring results and updates to industrial processes and developments.
+The results of the monitoring were incorporated into the next round (the third round) of the quality issues in Midlothian and focused on the latest monitoring results and updates to industrial processes and developments.
 The report concluded that there were no areas of immediate concern.
 The proposed Dalkeith by-pass was anticipated to lead to a considerable decrease in pollution levels in the centre of Dalkeith.
-It was recommended that additional monitoring be undertaken to reinforce these findings in Dalkeith and also at the village of Pathhead following the recommendations in the Detailed Assessment 2004 report.
+It was recommended that additional monitoring be undertaken to reinforce these findings in Dalkeith and also at the village of